voxpupuli/puppet-prometheus/REFERENCE.md

 ### <a name="prometheus--scrape_job"></a>`prometheus::scrape_job`

+This module manages prometheus scrape jobs.

-This define is used to export prometheus scrape settings from nodes to be scraped to the node running prometheus itself.
+* **Note** This define is used to export prometheus scrape settings from nodes to be scraped to the node running prometheus itself.
 This can be used to make prometheus find instances of your running service or application.